 Social psychologists study what people think and feel, and how our behavior is impacted by others.
 They look at group membership, prejudice and discrimination, attitudes and persuasion, social impacts on self-esteem and other areas.

-Many social psychologists work in academia as researchers and professors, but applied career opportunities exist in marketing, industrial and organizational psychology, evaluation and consulting, as well as other fields, according to Amanda Scott, adjunct instructor and psychology team lead.
+Many social psychologists work in academia as researchers and professors, but applied career opportunities exist in marketing, industrial-organizational psychology, evaluation and consulting, as well as other fields, according to Amanda Scott, adjunct instructor and psychology team lead.
 In addition to teaching online, Scott is a part owner of a consulting firm: “We focus both on traditional market research and on survey research in support of class action litigation to measure the experiences people have had and to quantify them for court.”

-According to the American Psychological Association, most psychologists working in brain science and cognition work in academic settings where they teach, conduct research or both.
+According to the APA, most psychologists working in brain science and cognition work in academic settings where they teach, conduct research or both.
 Their expertise is invaluable in growth areas such as human-computer interaction, software development and organizational psychology and as consultants throughout the private sector.
 Many cognitive psychologists work directly with clients and patients in a wide variety of private practice and clinical settings; others serve in positions within government, private research centers and treatment facilities, and even as expert witnesses for court cases.

 "This area promotes research and the application of scientific knowledge to educational, childcare, policy and related areas.
-Developmental psychologists study how people grow and adapt (physically and psychologically) from conception to death, and conduct research to understand and support people to reach their full potential," said Jay Greiner, Ph.D., adjunct professor of psychology.
+Developmental psychologists study how people grow and adapt (physically and psychologically) from conception to death, and conduct research to understand and support people to reach their full potential," said Dr. Jay Greiner, adjunct instructor of psychology.
 "Developmental psychologists work with people of all ages to understand and support their growth, including gerontology and working with the aging baby boomer population.
 (In their work with young children), they flag developmental delays and serious health conditions, and assist with interventions to help children get back on track to normal development."
 Developmental psychologists may work as counselors, childcare workers and managers, child and adolescent therapists and teachers too, Dr. Greiner added.

 This is the study of personality and how it varies among individuals.
 Personality psychologists and researchers rely on research and theories related to personality traits, evolution, biology, humanism, behavior and social learning to determine what makes a person unique.
-Understanding how personality develops, and its similarities as well as variances among individuals, is key: Personality psychologists assess, diagnose and treat personality disorders that negatively impact a person's quality of life.
+Understanding how personality develops, and its similarities as well as variances among individuals, is key.
+Personality psychologists assess, diagnose and treat personality disorders that negatively impact a person's quality of life.

-“I focus on personality factors related to work and school success,” said Jeral Kirwan, adjunct professor of psychology.
+“I focus on personality factors related to work and school success,” said Jeral Kirwan, adjunct instructor of psychology.
 “My recent research has looked at personality characteristics and dispositions of online learners and educators, and how those factors relate to communication, performance and satisfaction.”
 Personality psychologists may specialize in fields as diverse as conflict resolution, leadership development, research, human resources, marketing, teaching, public policy analysis and other areas.

 "Forensic psychology has been called 'the intersection of law and psychology,' and it’s a field in which psychologists (who are most commonly licensed) apply their psychosocial knowledge to civil and criminal law," said adjunct faculty member Kathy Edwards.

 Forensic psychologists generally hold a Ph.D. or Psy.D. degree, yet many careers are open for master’s level clinicians as well, said Edwards.
-"Typical careers involve conducting forensic assessments for the courts system – such as a person's competency to stand trial or in custody assessments," she added, "but opportunities exist in police psychology, prison psychology and consulting, for example as an expert witness."
+"Typical careers involve conducting forensic assessments for the courts system – such as a person's competency to stand trial or in custody assessments," she said, "but opportunities exist in police psychology, prison psychology and consulting, for example as an expert witness."

 “I started my work in forensics by working with adolescents in the juvenile justice system and it eventually led to developing expertise in forensic psychology,” he said.
 “I recommend that students be open to trying a variety of experiences: I never planned on working in a prison but it has been an amazing experience with continual learning opportunities.”

-According to The Society for Industrial and Organizational Psychology (SIOP, 2017), this branch of psychology is the scientific study of working and it has critical relevance to individuals, businesses and society.
+According to The Society for Industrial and Organizational Psychology, this branch of psychology is the scientific study of working and it has critical relevance to individuals, businesses and society.
 It applies research to issues facing individuals, teams and organizations, and examines employee well-being and attitude, employee-employer relationships and the entire breadth of workplace behavior.
 Many industrial-organizational psychologists teach in academia and/or conduct research.
 Graduates with a degree in IOP may work as a career or executive coach, human resource generalist or manager, organizational performance manager, talent acquisition manager, employee efficiency expert, mergers and acquisition specialist/consultant, training specialist, or pursue other related opportunities.

 Embed the infographic directly into your site by pasting this code into your site:

-<a href="https://www.snhu.edu/-/ media/images/teasers/ 2017-commencement-teaser/psychologyinfographic.jpg?modified=20180423182630&la=en"><img title="8 Types of Psychology" alt="8 Types of Psychology" src="https://www.snhu.edu/-/ media/images/teasers/ 2017-commencement-teaser/psychologyinfographic.jpg?modified=20180423182630&la=en" width="100%" height="auto" border="0" /></a><br>Credit:<a href="https://www.snhu.edu/about-us/news-and-events/2018/04/types-of-psychology" target="_blank">SNHU</a>
+<a href="https://www.snhu.edu/-/ media/images/teasers/ 2017-commencement-teaser/psychologyinfographic.jpg?modified=20180423182630&la=en"><img title="8 Types of Psychology" alt="8 Types of Psychology" src="https://www.snhu.edu/-/ media/images/teasers/ 2017-commencement-teaser/psychologyinfographic.jpg?modified=20180423182630&la=en" style="width: 100%;" height="auto" border="0" /></a><br>Credit:<a href="https://www.snhu.edu/about-us/news-and-events/2018/04/types-of-psychology" target="_blank">SNHU</a>